quii/go-http-reference-impl/README.md

 ```

 This keeps handlers, skinny, simple to test, and means we can unit test our important business logic without HTTP causing noise and complexity.
 [I've written more about this in Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/questions-and-answers/http-handlers-revisited).

+The responsibility of handling HTTP is with "HTTP handlers", but they shouldn't do much more beyond that.

 ### Dockerfile and Docker-compose